 “Everyday Matters: Healthy Habits for University Life" Digital Badge

-This digital badge will explore how you spend your time across study/work, leisure, self-care and sleep and cultivate positive habits of mind including mindful self-compassion, growth mindset and joy & gratitude.
-Participants will learn about brain and body health, and how to create and maintain daily habits and routines that support physical and emotional wellbeing for learning and life.
+The ‘Everyday Matters – Healthy Habits for University Life’ digital badge will support you to explore some practical everyday things, based on the latest scientific research, that you can say and do to support yourself during this important time of your life and establish healthy habits and routines for your university lifestyle, enhancing your successful transition into and through higher education.
+This digital badge will enable you to explore how you spend your time across study/work, leisure, self-care and sleep and cultivate positive habits of mind including mindful self-compassion, growth mindset and joy & gratitude.
+You will learn about brain and body health, and how to create and maintain daily habits and routines that support physical and emotional wellbeing for learning and life.

-About the Facilitator:
+About the badge developer:

 - Apply knowledge from published research to participant’s own life

 - Analyse personal patterns of time use including study/work, play/leisure, self-care and sleep

 - Develop positive habits of mind (growth mindset, self-compassion, joy & gratitude)

 - Use a strategy for creating and maintaining healthy time use habits and habits of mind

 The ‘Everyday Matters: Healthy Habits for University Life’ digital badge is delivered online over 8 sessions.
 There are two optional live online meet ups too, with separate meet ups for undergraduate and postgraduate students.
 You can expect to spend about one hour on each of the 8 sessions, at a time during the week that suits you best, with additional time for reading, watching videos, and preparing your short reflective paper at the end of the programme.
 Learner effort guideline is about 18 hours in total.
 All the materials are available on Canvas.
 Content will be released weekly at the beginning the of week.
 Past participants recommend setting aside about 1 hour in your weekly schedule to go through the content for that week.